AlyonaMinina/RoPod.Hardware/README.md

 ### RoPod v25
 -	**This large RoPod is designed for 64 x 48 x 0.17mm (#1.5) microscopy glass**
 -	Various versions with separators for individual root growth are available
--	Outer chamber measures 69.2 x 50.7 x 8.6 mm and is designed to fit into ZEISS Universal mounting frame K
+-	Chamber measures 69.2 x 50.7 x 8.6 mm and is designed to fit into ZEISS Universal mounting frame K
 -	We recommend using 7 ml of medium
--	Designed for microscopy glass 24 x 60 x 0.17mm (#1.5)
 -	Glass is incorporated into the chamber and the lid during printing

 |Version <img width="50"> |Preview<img width="800">|Files <img width="900"> |Comments<img width="300">|